wagood/laralist/README.md

 * Laravel [Actions](https://laravelactions.com/).
 This package introduces a new way of organising the logic of your Laravel applications by focusing on the actions your applications provide.
 Instead of creating controllers, jobs, listeners and so on, it allows you to create a PHP class that handles a specific task and run that class as anything you want.
 * [Aloia CMS:](https://aloiacms.com/) The flat-file content management system for Laravel
 * Laravel [Analytics](https://github.com/wdev-rs/laravel-analytics) small analytics package.
+* [Arcanist](https://laravel-arcanist.com/) provides a simple, yet powerful approach for adding multi-step form wizards to your Laravel application.
+It takes care of all the boring details so you can spend your time writing features, not boilerplate.
 * Laravel [Attributes] (https://github.com/milwad-dev/laravel-attributes) is a package for create attributes easy.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square)